 - Is There a Super Database On the Internet - The short answer is that there is not.
 Nationwide databases are excellent supplement tools to use to perhaps catch a criminal conviction in another jurisdiction in which the individual perhaps traveled to.
-But, indications of hits from a national database should always, always, always be confirmed at the local level.
-This is important and I will be repeating this a number of times. - A database should never be the sole source of your criminal conviction search
+But, indications of hits from a national database should always, always, always be confirmed at the local level. - A database should never be the sole source of your criminal conviction search